Vännäs: Railway

+Shops and services

+There are two supermarkets, ICA and Coop a Systembolaget as well as several cafes, pizzerias, two Thai restaurants and at least three hairdressers.
+Pingstkyrkan runs a second-hand store on the main street.
+Vännäs also has a district veterinarian with 24-hour coverage.

 Schools

-Liljaskolan, the locality's only upper secondary school caters for 1100 students, studying at eleven programmes.
+Liljaskolan, the locality's only upper secondary school caters for 1,100 students, studying at eleven programmes.
 Students at Liljaskolan can choose to study, among other things, transportation and tourism.

-Hammarskolan caters for some 250 pupils in year 7–9, whereas younger students attend Vegaskolan which caters for year 0-9.
+Hammarskolan caters for some 250 pupils in year 7–9, whereas younger students attend Vegaskolan which caters for years 0–9.

+Attractions

+Vännäs is home to a motor museum where there are vintage cars, motorbikes, tractors, airplanes, and helicopters.
+It is housed in an old aircraft hangar to the west of the town.

+Vännäs Badcamping has an outdoor waterpark that is open through the summer and has a water slide, as well as a cafe and a sauna.